 Docker Cloud is Docker's official platform for building, managing and deploying Docker containers across a variety of cloud providers and a provides features ideal for Development workflows.
 One of the best and most relevant features for Crate users is default support for overlay networking.
-Whilst Crate offers multiple options for Unicast host discovery, when multicast is unavailable, this default support is a positive.

 The first step is to connect the cloud hosting providers you would like to use with Docker Cloud.
 The current options are Amazon Web Services, Digital Ocean, Microsoft Azure, Softlayer and Packet.